ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab2_instructions.md

 Task: Modify/Expand ListyCity to allow for the addition of new cities as well as the deletion of existing ones in the ListView.
 The specifics of the design of this functionality are up to you.

-**If you could not attend the labs or do not have the code for ListyCity, follow the instructions in Lab 2 ListView Example - Instructions.**
+**If you could not attend the labs or do not have the code for ListyCity, follow the instructions in Lab 2 Example - Instructions.**

 Hints: